When boys mix with girls, even younger kids, it’s…different. It's a natural reaction.

 - Do I sound uncool?!!

-These concerns can raise competitiveness among boys.
+And it can raise competitiveness among boys.

 Not only does that reduce stress for our boys, it also enables Timberlane campers to be genuinely who they want to be.